First drive review: 2020 Cadillac CT5-V nails its European sport sedan mission, but is it too late?

 Cadillac didn’t have to play catch up with the CT5’s structure.
 Based on the excellent Alpha platform from the CTS, ATS, and Camaro, the CT5’s structure is merely tweaked instead of revamped.
 The Alpha platform was already plenty stiff and its double-pivot MacPherson strut front suspension and five-link independent rear suspension already did a good job of locating the tires for excellent grip and road feel.

-This time around Cadillac concentrated on stiffening the suspension-to-body mounts, and improving ride quality and noise, vibration, and harshness.
+This time around, Cadillac concentrated on stiffening the suspension-to-body mounts, and improving ride quality and noise, vibration, and harshness.
 Much of that involved changing bushings to provide softer suspension tuning without giving up steering precision and handling.

-These changes, teamed with the CT-5’s sport-tuned suspension, well-tuned electric assist power steering, and standard adaptive and adjustable magnetic dampers, create the kind of ride and handling balance I like in a car.
+These changes, teamed with the CT5’s sport-tuned suspension, well-tuned electric assist power steering, and standard adaptive and adjustable magnetic dampers, create the kind of ride and handling balance I like in a car.
 Feel and responsiveness are king.
 Ride quality and noise reduction are subservient to those goals, but the CT5-V is never too firm or too loud.
 The magnetic dampers do a great job of smoothing out the ride while enhancing handling.
 Softer would be more comfortable but less interesting.

 The CT5-V weighs almost 4,000 pounds, so there is some lean through corners, but it’s controlled and the right amount of lean is read as feedback instead of tippiness.
 The front wheels go where I point them, and the tail follows along dutifully.
 The front end’s response to my steering inputs is immediate, the wheel tells me what’s going on at road level, and the steering is quick but stable on center without being twitchy.